 After sharing and learning with our local friends we will put an end to the activity and return to Lamay (arrival: 3 pm).
 From here, you can return to your hotel or your next destination.

-For USD 25.00 per person, we´ll take care of picking you up and dropping you off in your lodging, be it in Cuzco or in the Sacred Valley.
+For USD 75.00, we´ll take care of picking up you or your group (up to 6 passengers.
+For bigger groups please contact us) and dropping you off again in your accommodation, be it in Cuzco or in the Sacred Valley.

 Yes, but out of respect, always ask before.